 Sounds innocuous enough.

-Well, if you were in a supervisory position anywhere in the country with the FBI, and uh you got to the end of that five years, you were not going to you know continue on.
+Well, if you were in a supervisory position anywhere in the country with the FBI and you got to the end of that five years, you were not going to continue on.

-You either come to Washington and be a minion at a cubicle, maybe you get uh a better desk, but uh you come to Washington, you rip your kids out of their schools, you rip your family out from all their friends, and you bring them to Washington where you know they don't have friends.
+You either come to Washington and be a minion at a cubicle, maybe you get a better desk, but you come to Washington, you rip your kids out of their schools, you rip your family out from all their friends, and you bring them to Washington where they don't have friends.

-And by the way, for those in law enforcement that may be listening, you know, it takes a while to build credibility, and especially if you're a federal uh law enforcement like FBI, because when you come into a town, everybody wants to know is this gonna be a guy that's really helping, man or woman.
+And by the way, for those in law enforcement that may be listening, you know it takes a while to build credibility, and especially if you're a federal law enforcement like FBI.

 I use the guy term for both.

-If you're gonna uh be a guy that's going to help us and be a team worker, or you going to grab every bit of work we do and then run grab a headline with it.
+If you're going to be a guy that's going to help us and be a team worker, are you going to grab every bit of work we do and then run, grab a headline with it?

 And it takes time to build that credibility.

-So you had FBI agents, uh special agents in charge, SACs, they were called SAIC.
+So we had FBI agents, special agents in charge, SACS, they were S-A-I-C.

-Um, and when they ended got to the end of their five years, then they most of them, so many of them, I don't know what percentage, got out.
+And when they got to the end of their five years, then they, most of them, so many of them, I don't know what percentage, got out.

 Well, it turns out I knew the law better than them, but there is something to be said for experience.